 Lease Expansion or Consent Requests CTI Towers contacts existing leaseholders to request the right to expand their lease footprint, or to receive consent to sublease space on the tower to a wireless provider.

 Lease Renegotiation: CTI Towers attempts to persuade leaseholders to renegotiate their lease agreements because Comcast will no longer be using the tower.

 We want to remind our clients that each lease is a unique asset, and must be valued using appropriate metrics.
 Some towers are more valuable than others, thus the same holds true for leases.
 In other words, understanding the value of the specific tower (including the relative value to the tower company as part of its portfolio as well as the fair market value) is crucial before commencing cellular lease negotiations.

-Steel in the Air can assist you in evaluating the current value of the tower on your property and the potential future value of the tower to CTI Towers - whether they keep the towers or they sell them.
-Please contact us for a free no-obligation initial discussion and we will review your property and tower and let you know whether we think it is worth your time to retain us.
+Steel in the Air can assist you in evaluating the current value of the tower on your property and the potential future value of the tower to CTI Towers – whether they end up keeping the towers or selling them.
+Please contact us for a free no-obligation initial discussion.
+We will review your property and tower, and let you know whether we think it is worth your time to retain us.
 If so, we will also provide a quote for services.
-If not, we will tell you that there is limited value to your facility and provide a recommendation on how best to move forward.
-Whatever you do, please don't blindly sign documents that CTI Towers (or any wireless company or tower company) puts in front of you.
+Whatever you do, please don’t blindly sign documents that CTI Towers (or any wireless company or tower company) puts in front of you.